cpputest/cpputest.github.io/index.markdown

 ## Where to find more information

-* If you have any question, check out the [Google Groups](https://groups.google.com/forum/?fromgroups#!forum/cpputest)
+* If you have any questions, check out the [Google Groups](https://groups.google.com/forum/?fromgroups#!forum/cpputest)
 * The source is at the [main github page](https://github.com/cpputest/cpputest)
 * You can report bugs or features at [the issues page](https://github.com/cpputest/cpputest/issues)
 * You can follow [CppUTest on twitter](https://twitter.com/CppUTest)